rhysbrettbowen/Backbone.Advice/README.md

 # Backbone.Advice #

-Use requireJS to import - or whatever.
+Use requireJS to import - or whatever you want.

 Based on the Advice functional mixin library by Angus Croll.
 Adds functional mixin abilities for Backbone objects.